Thule people: History

-The Thule Tradition lasted from about 200 BC to 1600 AD around the Bering Strait, the Thule people being the prehistoric ancestors of the Inuit and Yupik peoples.
-The Thule culture was mapped out by Therkel Mathiassen, following his participation as an archaeologist and cartographer of the Fifth Danish Expedition to Arctic America in 1921–1924.
+The Thule Tradition lasted from about 200 BCE to 1600 CE around the Bering Strait, the Thule people being the prehistoric ancestors of Inuit and Yupik.
+The Thule culture was mapped out by Therkel Mathiassen, following his participation as an archaeologist and cartographer of the Fifth Danish Thule Expedition, led by Knud Rasmussen, to Arctic America in 1921–1924.
 He excavated sites on Baffin Island and the northwestern Hudson Bay region, which he considered to be the remains of a highly developed Eskimo whaling culture that had originated in Alaska and moved to Arctic Canada approximately 1000 years ago.

-There are three stages of development leading up to Thule culture: the Okvik/Old Bering Sea stage, the Punuk stage, and the Birnirk stage.
+There are three stages of development leading up to Thule culture: the Okvik / Old Bering Sea stage, the Punuk stage, and the Birnirk stage.
 These stages represent variations of the Thule Tradition as it expanded over time.
-These groups of peoples have been referred to as "Neo-Eskimo" cultures, which are differentiated from the earlier Norton Tradition.
-The Thule Tradition replaced the Dorset Tradition in the Eastern Arctic and introduced both kayaks and umiaks, or skin covered boats, into the archaeological record.
-They also developed new uses for iron and copper and demonstrated advanced harpoon technology and use of bowhead whales, the largest animal in the Arctic.
+These groups of peoples have been referred to as "Neo-Eskimo" cultures, which are differentiated from the earlier Norton tradition.